 Wipe out extreme poverty and hunger in the USA, including on Indian Reservations, in Appalachia, and overseas, providing food, water, medicine, education, homes to children/families.
-Help give safe homes to domestic violence victims and children.
+Provide safe homes to domestic violence victims and their children.

 Being a mother of five children, including two teenagers, is demanding and stressful enough - making sure they're well-fed, getting plenty of sleep, doing their homework and all the other responsibilities it takes in just being "mom."